zachchong/Automating-Geo-Regulation-with-LLM/README.md

 As corporations or organizations expand their business to global scope, services they offer must comply with a complex and constantly evolving set of geo-specific regulations.
 Manually identifying and managing these regulatory requirements is time-consuming, error-prone, and costly.
 Failure to meet these compliance obligations can result in significant legal and financial consequences, exposing organizations to substantial risks.

 ### 1.2 Motivations and Aim
 With the rise of generative AI and retrieval-based systems, we saw an opportunity to build a trusted AI assistant for legal insights.
-Our goal aligns with TechJam Track #3, this is not to replace lawyers, but to augment them, reduce research friction, and empower individuals to make more informed decisions, from a higher level of surveillance.
+This is not to replace lawyers, but to augment them, reduce research friction, and empower individuals to make more informed decisions, from a higher level of surveillance.

 We aim to build a working system that:
 - ✅ Flag features requiring geo-specific compliance logic and provide clear reasoning